MansMeg/IntroML/README.md

 Each week an individual computer assignment is done with a focus on implementing the main part of the material.
 Each assignment is completed individually and should follow the computer assignment template.

 Students should return the computer assignments no later than **Sunday 23.59 each week**.
 A second possibility to turn in assignments is possible at the end of the course.
 For a detailed list of deadlines, see the [rough course plan](https://docs.google.com/spreadsheets/d/1HC_QN2mCq9bkCPzmkP8RaR3RokFQCWo9oPuU7rFyR8Y/edit?usp=sharing).

+After the last (second) possible time to turn in the assignment no more chances will be given.
+In this case, you will be failed on the course and you will need to retake the course next year.

 ### Machine Learning, AI and ethics
 A guest lecture will be given on AI and ethics by [Karim Jebari](https://www.iffs.se/en/research/researchers/karim-jebari/).